benmvp/slides/2022/houreactdevs/mixins-hooks.md

 - Custom Hooks are **functions** that _must_ start with `use`
   - **ONE:** So we're calling it `useImages`
-- **TWO:** It maintains state for `images` & `curPage`
+- **TWO:** It maintains state for `images` & `curPage` variable
   - Using the built-in `useState` Hook
 - **THREE:** It fetches new images whenever the current page changes
-  - We're using the built-in `useEffect` Hook which takes a bit of getting used to to be honest
+  - We're using the built-in `useEffect` Hook, which takes a bit of getting used to to be honest
 - **FOUR:** Finally it returns the data the consuming component needs
   - `images`, `curPage` & `setCurPage` (the function that updates the `curPage`)
-- It's pretty nice that the entire functionality fits on one screen
+- It's pretty nice that the entire functionality fits on one slide
   - You'll see in a bit how gnarly things will get

 /////